-For quizzes, you must work by yourself.
+For tests, you must work by yourself.
+Students talking with other students during the tests will get a 0 score.

 School of Computing Cheating Policy

 The School of Computing has instituted a two strikes and youre out cheating policy, meaning if you get caught cheating twice in any SoC classes, you will be unable to take any future SoC courses.